hiteshtawar/ops-guide-ai/README.md

 # OpsGuide - RAG-Powered Operational Intelligence Platform

 A production-ready operational intelligence system that transforms operational challenges into actionable intelligence through **vector search, knowledge retrieval, and LLM reasoning** (when budget or security approvals permit).
-Built with a cost-conscious dual-mode architecture that delivers high accuracy through pattern matching, with complete RAG pipeline available for premium accuracy.
+Built with a cost-conscious dual-mode architecture _(cost effective vs RAG enhanced)_ that delivers high accuracy through pattern matching, with complete RAG pipeline available for premium accuracy.

 ## 🧠 **The RAG Advantage**